 SnowConvert AI - BigQuery - Built-in functions

-Translation reference for all the supported built-in functions by SnowConvert for BigQuery.
+Translation reference for all the supported built-in functions by SnowConvert AI for BigQuery.

 Note